yext/search-core/docs/answers-core.questionsubmissionrequest.email.md

 ## QuestionSubmissionRequest.email property

-The email of the user that is submitting the quesiton.
+The email of the user that is submitting the question.

 <b>Signature:</b>